Mercedes-Benz W140: Models

 The three body types are carried over from the W126: four-door sedan/saloon in two wheelbase lengths and one two-door coupé.
 The model types are assigned as W140 for standard wheelbase, V140 for long wheelbase, and C140 for coupé.
 In 1996, the S-Class coupé was renamed as CL-Class and spun off from the S-Class.
 A longer Pullman version with 4140 mm wheelbase was introduced in 1995 with two engine choices (S 500 Pullman and S 600 Pullman).
 The S 600 Pullman could be ordered with an armour package.

 The Sultan of Brunei ordered eighteen S 73 T station wagons/estates with AMG-prepared M120 7.3-litre V12 engines producing 391 kW and 750 Nm to be built, with ten units delivered.
 The S 73 T had either an S-Class coupé front end or the normal S-Class sedan front, and the rear part of an S210 station wagon/estate installed, and taillights from the S-Class sedan.

 A one-off custom-built S 500 lang Landaulet Popemobile was built for Pope John Paul II in 1997.

 Features

 Safety

-The W140 S-Class introduced noted safety innovations.
+The W140 S-Class introduced a number of safety innovations.